luxrck/GamepadSelection/README.md

 ## GamepadTweaks

+❗: This plugin is under heavy development and may contains many potential bugs, so use it at your own risk.

 ##### Gamepad Selection
 Using `y/b/a/x` and Dpad `up/right/down/left` buttons to directly select party member no.1 ~ no.8 when casting monitored **single-target** actions.